 Cell phones, iPads, tablets

 Before you take that cellphone, iPad or tablet with you on a trip ask yourself why you want to bring it.
-If you think you will be surfing the internet with it, taking calls oversees, or sending emails from wi-fi you hope to find, ask yourself what it will cost you to do that.
+If you think you will be surfing the internet with it, taking calls overseas, or sending emails from wi-fi you hope to find, ask yourself what it will cost you to do that.
 If you are unsure if an app needs the internet to function, before leaving test it.
 Turn the wi-fi off, set the item to airplane mode and see how your app functions.
 If it doesn’t work, you probably need internet access to use it.
 Know this in advance.
 This can be an issue for apps like maps.
 If it doesn’t work without wi-fi or internet access, how do you plan to use it oversea?

 Now if you plan on using your tablet/iPad for reading books while away, remember to load those books, magazines, articles, etc. before you leave.
 You don’t want to have to down load them and pay for that internet time and usage.
 That can get expensive.
 If you are unsure if you have international coverage for an international trip, check before you go.
 You need to do your own homework on internet usage before you leave.
 If you don’t, you could come home to some very unpleasant expenses.